 Further reading and primary sources

-- Federation of Law Societies of Canada Model Code of Professional Conduct. the harmonized national rules referenced by all 14 provincial and territorial law societies.
+- Federation of Law Societies of Canada Model Code of Professional Conduct.
+The harmonized rules behind all 14 law societies.

 - Mata v.
-Avianca, Inc. docket (CourtListener). the U.S. precedent that triggered the global wave of AI-citation sanctions.
+Avianca, Inc. docket (CourtListener).
+The US precedent behind the global wave of AI-citation sanctions.

 HOW THIS GUIDANCE WAS ASSEMBLED

-This article draws on FC’s anonymized client data across multiple 2025-26 Ontario and British Columbia law-firm engagements, plus a named-client moment with the principal of a Toronto litigation boutique whose Copilot rollout we led through full LSO Rule 3.3-1 review.
+This article draws on FC’s anonymized client data across multiple 2025-26 Ontario and British Columbia law-firm engagements.
+It adds a named-client moment with the principal of a Toronto litigation boutique whose Copilot rollout we led through full LSO Rule 3.3-1 review.

-It also draws on an original survey of 11 partners and 9 associates conducted during 2026 Q1 onboarding calls, plus an FC internal benchmark covering Copilot, Purview, and Entra ID deployment timelines across 18 small-firm rollouts.
+It also draws on an original survey of 11 partners and 9 associates conducted during 2026 Q1 onboarding calls.
+Behind that sits an FC internal benchmark covering Copilot, Purview, and Entra ID deployment timelines across 18 small-firm rollouts.

 Layered over all of it is first-person field observation from CEO Mike Pearlstein’s 12-year practice supporting regulated Canadian SMBs through privilege-sensitive technology change.